-The type expression typexpr as ' ident denotes the same type as typexpr, and also binds the type variable ident to type typexpr both in typexpr and in the remaining part of the type.
+The type expression typexpr as ' ident denotes the same type as typexpr, and also binds the type variable ident to type typexpr both in typexpr and in other types.
+In general the scope of an alias is the same as for a named type variable, and covers the whole enclosing definition.
 If the type variable ident actually occurs in typexpr, a recursive type is created.
 Recursive types for which there exists a recursive path that does not contain an object or variant type constructor are rejected, except when the -rectypes mode is selected.